 Dance Books was both a bookshop and a publisher, and I soon took on the publication design and production: copy-editing, layout, typesetting (examples here) of their books, and co-editing Dance Now magazine.
 The role combined my skills with my interests – perfect.

 Since then, I’ve been writing freelance for the Guardian and other publications.
-The biggest single project was the Guardian’s Step by Step Guides (2008–2011) – a series of user-friendly profiles of companies and choreographers that I wanted to be as engaging and entertaining as they were informative.
-More recently, I’ve also led writing workshops, taught university classes, been a judge for The Place Prize (London), the PECDA choreography award (India), Premio Equilibrio (Rome), and given a couple of conference papers.
+The biggest single project was the Guardian’s Step by Step Guides (2008–2011) – a series of 59 user-friendly profiles of companies and choreographers that I wanted to be as engaging and entertaining as they were informative.
+More recently, I’ve also led writing workshops, taught university classes, been a judge for The Place Prize (London), the PECDA choreography award (India), Premio Equilibrio (Rome), and given a couple of conference papers, as well as conceiving and scripting an animation series called Planet Dance: a visitor’s guide to contemporary dance, which as been subtitled into more than 10 languages!

 One day I was doing some research and came across an article that turned out to be by – me!
 Time to catalogue my stuff, I thought, and it looked like the best way to do that was online.
 So I set out to build what you see now: sanjoyroy.net.